mthurmond/hide-my-email-for-gmail/README.md

  ![Gmail inbox hider gif](/chrome-store/inbox-showing.png)

 # All the extensions I've created
-Below are other extensions I've created.
-They're all free and open source.
+They're all free, open source, and designed to help you get in the flow.

 1. [Distraction Free for LinkedIn™](https://github.com/mthurmond/distraction-free-for-linkedin): Remove distractions from your LinkedIn™ experience.
 2. [Gmail inbox hider](https://github.com/mthurmond/gmail-inbox-hider): Hide your Gmail™ inbox whenever you want.